-In managing debts, Council will adhere to the following limit (based on Council's latest financial statements).
+In managing debts, Council will adhere to the following limit (based on the Council's latest financial statements).

 Net External Debt (2) not to exceed.
 20% of Equity Net External Debt not to exceed.
-225% of Total Operating Revenues (1) Net interest expense on external debt as a percentage of total revenue (debt secured) to be less than.
+225250% of Total Operating Revenues (1) Net interest expense on external debt as a percentage of total revenue (debt secured) to be less than.
 20% Net interest expense on external debt as a percentage of total annual rates income (debt secured) to be less than.
-25% Liquidity (external term debt + committed loan facilities + cash or cash equivalents) over existing external debt, to be at least.
+25% Liquidity (External ∓term debt + committed loan facilities + cash or cash equivalents) over existing external debtprojected peak not debt levels over the next 12 months, to be at least.
 110%

-- (1) Operating revenue is defined as earnings from rates, government grants and subsidies, user charges, levies, interest, dividends, financial and other revenue and excludes non government capital contributions (eg developer contributions and vested assets). - (2) Net External Debt = Gross External Debt (aggregate borrowings of Council, including any capitalised finance leases, and financial guarantees provided to third parties) less any cash or near cash treasury investments held from time to time.
+- (1) Operating revenue is defined as earnings from rates, government grants and subsidies, user charges, levies, interest, dividends, financial and other revenue and excludes non government capital contributions (e.g. developer contributions and vested assets). - (2) Net External Debt = Gross External Debt (aggregate borrowings of the Council, including any capitalised finance leases, and financial guarantees provided to third parties) less any cash or near cash treasury investments held from time to time.
 Net external debt is defined as loan funds raised to meet Council activities, but does not include debt of Council's associate organisations or equity investments.